 Subregional Studies Program

 This is a competitive program that provides two-year grants to individual subregions or subregional teams.
 The program is designed to assist subregions in refining and developing transportation improvement strategies rooted in the NJTPA’s Long Range Transportation Plan (LRTP).
-Ultimately, the program aims to generate project concepts ready for further development or implementation consistent with the RTP and/or other transportation planning activities in the region.
+Ultimately, the program aims to generate project concepts ready for further development or implementation consistent with the LRTP and/or other transportation planning activities in the region.
 For information on current and past studies is available on the subregional study page.

 Local Capital Project Delivery (LCPD) Program